bdyer64/BoardGameInserts/FrosthavenV2/README.md

 [![Donate](https://img.shields.io/badge/Donate-PayPal-green.svg)](https://www.paypal.com/donate/?hosted_button_id=8DHN9MQWWW8UJ)

 A custom insert that includes Player Boxes and also allows you to fit everything back in the box.
-The original insert is fine but has some issues and doesn't allow you to organize monsters and other tokens in a way that makes sense (to me anyway).
+The original insert is fine but has some issues and doesn't allow you to organize monsters and other tokens in a way that makes setup and teardown easy (to me anyway).
 The couple aftermarket inserts are nice but neither of the ones I have seen allow you to also fit all the map tiles back into the box.
 Which isn't ideal if you aren't currently playing and want to store it away.

 All the card boxes fit sleeved cards.
 I used Mayday premium for both card sizes.
 If you use some other sleeves YMMV.
 You are free to modify anything here to fit the way you like.